 W. Joseph “Joey” King ’93

 W. Joseph (Joey) King is Senior Advisor to the President at Emory & Henry College and Interim Executive Director at National Institute for Technology in Liberal Education (NITLE).

-He previously served as NITLE’s executive director and vice president for innovation at Southwestern University, helping more than 150 liberal arts colleges integrate inquiry, pedagogy, and technology.
+He previously served as NITLE’s executive director and vice president for innovation at Southwestern University, helping more than 140 liberal arts colleges integrate inquiry, pedagogy, and technology.
 Prior to his tenure at NITLE, Dr. King was executive director of Connexions at Rice University.
 Connexions is a leading open education system with over one million unique visitors per month.
 He is co-author, together with Brian Mitchell, of How to Run a College forthcoming Fall 2017 from Johns Hopkins University Press.

 In addition to his work in higher education, Dr. King is a serial entrepreneur.
 He is a co-founder of Grifiti, a computer accessories company.
 He was president of Zama Networks, a quality of service network provider acquired by Mitsui & Co.
 He was also chief scientist of F5 Networks (FFIV, an S&P 500 company), which has become the industry leader in network traffic management.
 As a managing director of Trinity River Ventures, Dr. King financed and advised early stage robotics companies.
 He serves on the boards of directors of Grifiti and CE Analytics.